jacentino/SqlFun/README.md

         ...
     }

-### Stored procedures
-The result of a function calling stored procedure should be a three-element tuple (return code, output params, result):

-	let findPosts: (PostSearchCriteria * SignatureSearchCriteria) -> DataContext -> (int * unit * Post list) =
-	    storedproc "FindPosts"

-but there are transformers, that allow to ignore parts of it:

-	let findPosts: (PostSearchCriteria * SignatureSearchCriteria) -> DataContext -> Post list =
-	    storedproc "FindPosts"
-	    >> resultOnly id
-	    |> curry

 ### Result transformations
 Since the ADO.NET allows to execute many sql commands at once, it's possible to utilize it with SqlFun.
 The result is a tuple: